-Nearly all students are CONEL study a vocational course because they specialise in areas of learning linked with work that they are interested in.
+Nearly all students at CONEL study vocational courses because they specialise in areas of learning linked with work that they are interested in.
 You can build your confidence because you are developing practical skills that could help you secure a job in the future.
 Answers to assignments may be in written form but it is just as likely they will be in other forms too, such as film clips, project proposals, business plans and structured databases.

 Vocational courses are often referred to by the name of the exam board who award the qualification – for example, BTEC (which stands for Business and Technology Educational Council, who used to issue the award before Edexcel and Pearson, who currently issue them), City & Guilds or UAL (which stands for University of the Arts London).

 We are continually developing our vocational courses in response to the needs and skills required by employers.
 This ensures that you gain maximum benefit from your work while qualifying and that the qualifications stay relevant.
 Vocational courses are specifically designed to help you get into the workplace, but they also give you UCAS points to be able to study at university.
 Studying A Levels is another route that will enable you to study at university if you are leaving school; our sister colleges, City and Islington College and Westminster Kingsway College both offer A Levels.